trinodb/trino/presto-docs/src/main/sphinx/connector/redis.rst

 ``redis.table-description-dir``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-References a folder within Presto deployment that holds one or more JSON files, which must end with ``.json`` and contain table description files.
+References a folder within Trino deployment that holds one or more JSON files, which must end with ``.json`` and contain table description files.

 This property is optional; the default is ``etc/redis``.